Category Archives for "Black Business Love"

 Congratulations to Wendy P. of Bedford,UK, who was our lucky 2017 B.A.M.
 Wonderland winner!

-So in the interest of being financially savvy and not overspending from our designated funds we informed the owner of this new found B.O.B. that we first LOVED her merchandise, and would purchase from her,but we needed to run over to another booth to honor a promise.
-Whatever funds we had left, we’d spend with her AND more later if we didn’t have the money to buy both the bag and clothing we wanted .
-Immediately the look on the owners face when we mentioned stepping a few booths over first, with a promise of returning in order to honor our word was troubling..but not as troubling as her next move which was to completely IGNORE any other questions we had about her business or products.
+So in the interest of being financially savvy and not overspending, we informed the owner of this newfound BOB that we LOVED her merchandise and would purchase from her, but we needed to run over to another booth to honor a promise.
+Whatever funds we had left, we’d spend with her AND more later if we didn’t have the money to buy both the bag and clothing we wanted.
+Immediately the look on the owner’s face when we mentioned stepping a few booths over was troubling…but not as troubling as her next move which was to completely IGNORE any other questions we had about her business or products.

 That move completely erased any interest in shopping HER business ever again.
-Read that again… we separated HER business from all B.O.B.s.
-She does not represent all B.O.B.s She clearly needs a course in customer service…someone point her to @BAMBUSINESSACADEMY….coming soon!
+Read that again… we separated HER business from all BOBS.
+She does not represent all BOBS… and she clearly needs a course in customer service…someone point her to @BAMBUSINESSACADEMY….coming soon!
 LOL

-Anyway, because we love B.O.B.s so much, we still dropped $5.00 her way…she may have gained $5.00 but her business lost so much more than a better sale. #BlackCustomersMatter
+Anyway, because we value supporting BOBS, we still dropped $5.00 her way…she may have gained $5.00 but her business lost so much more than a better sale. #BlackCustomersMatter

-That’s ok…we ended up spending more money with other B.O.B.s 😉
+That’s OK…we ended up spending more money with other BOBS who valued us…whether we milled around or not 😉

-Just like you as a B.O.B. don’t want to be generalized, don’t generalize Black customers as people who really don’t want to support.
+Just like you don’t want to be generalized as a business, don’t generalize Black customers as people who really don’t want to support you.
 You could miss out BIG!

-What are your thoughts as a B.O.B.?
+What are your thoughts?
 Have you fallen into the trap of generalizing all Black customers?

 It’s getting down to crunch time, and this is the time when almost everyone is out, spending big money.
 Cyber Monday has come and gone, but many people are wrapping up their holiday shopping by finding even more fabulous holiday deals online.
 However… when shopping online you, it’s important to know what you are up against and do your shopping with your guard up.
 Here’s some tips to make sure you are a wise B.O.B. supporter this holiday season.